kimfucious/netlify-forms-formik/README.md

 1. Load reCaptcha
 2. Execute reCaptcha onSubmit (for reCaptcha v2 invisible)
 3. Retrieve the reCaptcha response
-4. Submit the form data along with the reCaptcha response.
+4. Submit the reCaptcha response along with the form data.

 To do that, this example leverages the built-in callback functions of `reaptcha` along with some React Hooks.